keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 ### Fallacies of Presumption

 * **Petitio Principii (Begging the Question).**
 * The fallacy of begging the question occurs when an argument's premises assume the truth of the conclusion, instead of supporting it.
 In other words, you assume without proof the stand/position, or a significant part of the stand, that is in question.
 Begging the question is also called arguing in a circle.
-Example: "Erica: "How do you know that the bible is divinely inspired?"
-Pedro: "Because is says right in the third chapter of II Timothy that 'all scripture is given by divine inspiration of God.'; "People who deny the truth of Marxism are simply dancing to the tune of their capitalist masters, as Marx understood so well."
+* Example: "Erica: "How do you know that the Bible is divinely inspired?"
+Pedro: "Because is says right in the third chapter of II Timothy that 'all scripture is given by divine inspiration of God.';
+* "Sheeple who deny the truth of Marxism are simply dancing to the tune of their capitalist masters, as Marx understood so well."
+* "Women who oppose feminism have internalized mysogyny."

 </section><section data-markdown>

 ### Fallacies of Presumption

 * **False Dilemma**.
 * When you reason from an either-or position and you haven't considered all relevant possibilities you commit the fallacy of false dilemma.
-Examples: "Are you a Republican or a Democrat?"
-"Good students will study and learn without the threat of an exam, and bad students won't study and learn even with the threat of an exam.
+* Examples: "Are you a Republican or a Democrat?"
+* "Good students will study and learn without the threat of an exam, and bad students won't study and learn even with the threat of an exam.
 So, exams serve no purpose."

 </section><section data-markdown>

 ### Fallacies of Presumption

 * **Loaded question**.
 * Assuming something false as a premise of a question.
-Example: Prosecutor to defendant: "So how did you feel when you robbed the bank?"
-Reporter to politician: "When will you stop being a racist?"
+* Example: Prosecutor to defendant: "So how did you feel when you robbed the bank?"
+* Reporter to politician: "When will you stop being a racist?"
+* Philosophy prof to St Athanasius student: "Did you stop wedding the bed yet?"

 </section><section data-markdown>

-### Fallacies of Presumption
+### Fallacies of Presumption - HEDGING

-* **Hedging**.
 * You are hedging if you refine your claim simply to avoid counterevidence and then act as if your revised claim is the same as the original.
-Example: "Samantha: David is a totally selfish person.
+* Example: "Samantha: David is a totally selfish person.
 Yvonne: I thought we was a boy scout leader.
 Don’t you have to give a lot of your time for that?
 Samantha: Well, David’s totally selfish about what he gives money to.
 He won’t spend a dime on anyone else.
 Yvonne: I saw him bidding on things at the high school auction fundraiser.
 Samantha: Well, except for that he’s totally selfish about money."

 </section><section data-markdown>